Unless you remember what it’s like to be a child, you might have a hard time writing for one. Here’s what kids want hear about:

 Writing for Kids is Like Therapy

 Funny thing, when you really get into writing for kids, it kind of wakes you up.
-It’s as if that child is snoozing in there, hibernating under a blanket of all of the ‘shoulds’ that we tend to weigh ourselves down with when we get jobs, houses and kids.
+It’s as if that child is snoozing in there, hibernating under a blanket of all of the ‘shoulds’ that we tend to weigh ourselves down with when we get jobs, houses, and children.

 It’s a remembering that reaches inside of you and cleans you out.
 You begin to see the world through your little girl eyes again—in small glimpses, sure—but it’s there.
 You laugh when people walk into things.
-You put quarters in a gum machine to get one of those big, stale gumballs.
+You might find yourself putting a quarter in a gum machine to get one of those big, stale gumballs.
 You might even pet the neighbor’s cat.
-(But think twice before telling your boss to pull your finger.)

-Unless you're writing for yourself.
+Maybe you're writing for yourself.
 If that’s the case, do whatever feels good and throw it in a drawer when you’re done!
-Learn about our phonics program.

 ABOUT MARY FOLLIN